jessamynsmith/django-getting-started/README.md

 virtualenvwrapper package is a utility to manage your virtualenvs.
 It keeps the virtualenvs separate from your code and also provides useful operations on virtualenvs.
 (To be investigated: Do virtualenv and virtualenvwrapper have to be installed globally?)
-> $ sudo pip3 install virtualenv virtualenvwrapper
+> $ sudo pip install virtualenv virtualenvwrapper

 1. Add virtualenvwrapper configuration to your .bashrc file.
 You can do this by editing your .bashrc file.
 In Terminal, enter the following: